WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 Given only the public key, the private key cannot be calculated.
 Anyone can encrypt a message using a public key.
 This encrypted message (cyphertext) can only be decrypted through the related private key.
-Given a public key and a signature over a message, anyone can verify that the signer had knowledge of the private key and message.
+Given a public key and a signature over a message, anyone can verify that the signer had the private key and the message.
 In Bitcoin, the public key is the pseudonymous identity of the owner of a coin.
 Read more: [Bitcoin private keys](/using-wasabi/Receive.html#bitcoin-public-keys-and-addresses)
 :::